Miao-zhou/ADRNLP/README.md

-ADENLP
+ADRNLP
 ==========
-ADENLP is a general framework that can conveniently and practically extract adverse drug reactions from literature database,it can generate  chemical-disease pairs (CDPs) based on embedding text mining and transfer learning for discovering drug-side-effect association.Any potential  drug side pair in a certain research field can be automatically extracted from PubMed database by our developed tool; extracted CDPs can be used for the downstream steps: training the transfer learning models.
+ADRNLP is a general framework that can conveniently and practically extract adverse drug reactions from literature database,it can generate  chemical-disease pairs (CDPs) based on embedding text mining and transfer learning for discovering drug-side-effect association.Any potential  drug side pair in a certain research field can be automatically extracted from PubMed database by our developed tool; extracted CDPs can be used for the downstream steps: training the transfer learning models.

 ## Authors